A's extend win streak to 13 with 7-2 victory over Orioles - WHIZ News

+BALTIMORE (AP) — The Oakland Athletics were not deterred by a six-game losing streak to open the season.

+They were simply going to “Ride the Wave,” a mantra the team embraced to get past the adversity.

-BALTIMORE (AP) — Jed Lowrie hit a three-run homer and the Oakland Athletics won their 13th straight game, building a big lead early and beating the Baltimore Orioles 7-2 on a rainy Saturday night.
+Jed Lowrie hit a three-run homer and the Athletics won their 13th straight game, building a big lead early and beating the Baltimore Orioles 7-2 on a rainy Saturday night.

+“You just go out there and grind on it,” Oakland manager Bob Melvin said about the challenging conditions.
+“Play as long as you can until someone says it’s no longer playable.”

 This is the third-longest winning streak in Oakland history.
 The A’s won 14 straight in 1988 and set a then-American League record with 20 consecutive victories in 2002.